POETRY & PROSE

 Forecast: 4086” was nominated for Best of the Net: Fiction, 2021

-Invited to serve on a panel on “Intersectionality & the Environmental Movement”, Phoenix Consultation, the North American Consultation on Children’s Right to a Healthy Environment, July 17, 2021
+Invited by David BoydUN Special Rapporteur on Human Rights and the Environment (2018-2024), to speak on a panel on “Intersectionality & the Environmental Movement” at the North American Consultation on Children’s Right to a Healthy Environment Phoenix Consultation, 2021

-Invited to serve as moderator of “Disability’s Influence on Literature: Realism As A Craft Concept”, AWP 2021
+Invited by the Association of Writers & Writing Programs (AWP) to serve as moderator of the panel “Disability’s Influence on Literature: Realism As A Craft Concept” (watch recording), 2021

-Armpit arsonist” was nominated for the 2020 Pushcart Prize
+Armpit arsonist” was nominated for a Pushcart Prize, 2020

-Served as Editor for Split This Rock’s Poem of the Week series, 2019
+Invited to serve as guest editor for Split This Rock’s Poem of the Week series, 2019

-“On that one-way trip to Mars” was nominated for a 2017 Elgin Award
+“On that one-way trip to Mars” poetry collection was nominated for an Elgin Award from the Science Fiction & Fantasy Poetry Association, 2017

-Poets for Science poetry teach-in leader at the March for Science, 2017
+Invited by Jane Hirschfield to participate in the Poets for Science tent at the March for Science, 2017

-First Place in the 2013 Jiménez-Porter Literary Prize Poetry Contest for “An invisible middle”
+“An invisible middle” received First Place in the Jiménez-Porter Writers’ House Literary Prize Poetry Contest, 2013

 “The poem captures a very intense moment of choice and gradually peels back the occasion’s emotional layers—moving beneath the obvious tension, to show how there are even beloved things that must be abandoned in leaving a place of deep suffering.
 The poem also finds ways to make the ideas of separation and demarcation tactile by grounding them in human interaction and human memory.”